awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-metadata.md

 http://169.254.169.254/latest/meta-data/
 ```

+The IP address `169.254.169.254` is a link\-local address and is valid only from the instance\.
+For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.

 Note that you are not billed for HTTP requests used to retrieve instance metadata and user data\.

 You can use a tool such as cURL, or if your instance supports it, the GET command; for example: